Rosa 'Wedding Day'

 Sir Frederick Stern considered 'Wedding Day' as the best seedling resulting from crossing R. sino-wilsoni and R. moyesii (R. moyesii: original plants were sent out by Messers.
 James Veitch, raised from seed sent back by E. H. Wilson from China.
 Originally brought to Highdown Gardens in 1912).

+A unique rose that was bred here at Highdown Gardens by Sir Frederick Stern.
 He named it 'Wedding Day' for his wife as it flowered for the first time on their wedding anniversary, 26th June.